Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 === Why BDDs?
 Many program properties reduce to Boolean conditions ("Is this variable zero?", "Is this path reachable?").
-Binary Decision Diagrams (BDDs) provide a compact, canonical representation of Boolean functions.
+Binary Decision Diagrams provide compact, canonical representations of Boolean functions.
-They act as a compression engine for logic, allowing us to represent massive state spaces ($2^100$ and beyond) in microseconds.
+They compress logic, letting us represent massive state spaces ($2^100$ and beyond) in microseconds.

 === The Roadmap
 By the end of this journey, you will have: